Items filtered by date: May 2023

 A heel spur is a bony growth that can develop on the underside of the foot.
 The heel spur is usually shaped like a hook and is often located near the heel bone.
 Many patients wonder whether or not heel spurs will go away naturally and without any treatment.
 The answer is typically a heel spur will not disappear without professional intervention.
 However, only a small percentage of all heel spur cases cause the patient pain.
 Someone wanting to have a heel spur removed can undergo a surgical procedure to achieve this end.
 If you are currently suffering from a heel spur, it is recommended that you contact a podiatrist today.
 This medical professional will help provide you with any treatment needed.

 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
-To get medical care for your heel spurs, contact one of our podiatrists from County Wide Foot, Ankle, & Wound Care.
-Our doctors will do everything possible to treat your condition.
+To get medical care for your heel spurs, contact Desiree Garzon, DPM from County Wide Foot, Ankle, & Wound Care.
+Our doctor will do everything possible to treat your condition.

 Heels Spurs